justindr21/justindr21/README.md

 - Games
 - Finding that darn meaning of life everyone's talking about
 - The 90s sitcom Frasier

+GAHH please do not spook me again by visiting my github .-.

 <!---
 justindr21/justindr21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.